Lighthouses of Nigeria

 as part of Nitel, Ltd. The powerful light has a range of 65 km (40

 mi) and serves as the landfall light for Lagos.
-It has been dropped from the 2010 NGA List, but we haven't seen any notice of its deactivation.
+It was dropped from the NGA List in 2010 but was still listed by the Admiralty in 2014.
 Located on the waterfront

 in downtown Lagos.
 Site and building open, tower closed.
 Admiralty